Close Alert Banner

 Say “cheese”!
 For over a century, cameras have been around to capture our most important moments.
 Over 50 cameras tell the story of development of photography.

-Exhibit case displaying cameras.
+Photo of exhibit space full of cameras Exhibit case displaying cameras.
 Museum case displaying camera.
-Exhibit case displaying cameras.

 Poster for exhibit, reads "celebrating 125 years of waterloo park, jewel of the city"The Jewel of the City: Celebrating 125 Years of Waterloo Park